Tom Fitton

-Thomas J. Fitton is an American conservative activist and the president of Judicial Watch.
+Thomas J. Fitton (born May 30, 1968) is an American conservative activist and the president of Judicial Watch.

+Fitton is a long-term senior member of the Council for National Policy, a conservative umbrella organization for groups such as Judicial Watch.
+Fitton is the current president of the Council for National Policy, taking up the role in February 2022.

 Fitton is known for pro-Trump commentary.
 Fitton is prominent for criticizing Special Counsel Robert Mueller's investigation into alleged Russian interference in the 2016 United States presidential election; he has said that the investigation was a "coup" against U.S. President Donald Trump and called for it to be shut down.
-In 2022, researchers found Fitton was the third-most prolific purveyor of election misinformation on Twitter during the late months of 2020.
+In 2022, researchers found that Fitton was the third-most prolific purveyor of election misinformation on Twitter during the late months of 2020.

 Fitton rejects the scientific consensus on climate change; under his tenure, Judicial Watch has filed lawsuits against climate scientists.

 Early life

-Fitton was born in West Nyack, New York.
+Fitton was born on May 30, 1968, in West Nyack, New York.
+His father was a manager at a supermarket and his mother was a nurse.
 He graduated from Clarkstown High School South in 1986.
 Fitton has a bachelor's degree in English from George Washington University.
-His father was a manager at a supermarket and his mother was a nurse.